shettynitin667/Recipe-Payment-app/Readme.txt

 "npm start".
 5. It will run the project on 'http://localhost:3000/
 -------------------------------------------------------------------------------------------------

-# Screenshots:
-1. Inside the unzipped folder there is a folder named 'Screenshots'.
-2. You can find the screenshots of the different pages of the website in this folder.
+Note:
+Authentication is not completely handled in this project.